 2003 - Michael Owen scored in his fifteenth different European game, a then club record, as we beat an Auxerre side that featured future red Djibril Cissé 2-0 in the UEFA Cup Fourth Round second leg at Anfield, with Danny Murphy also on target.
 Owen’s goal was his twentieth in Europe, equalling Ian Rush’s club record.

-2017 – We lost 3-1 at Leicester City, with Jamie Vardy bagging two of his seven goals past us to date and Danny Drinkwater also on target, as Philippe Coutinho bagged our consolation in their first game after Claudio Ranieri’s sacking.
+2017 – We lost 3-1 at Leicester City, with Jamie Vardy bagging two of his eight goals past us to date and Danny Drinkwater also on target, as Philippe Coutinho bagged our consolation in their first game after Claudio Ranieri’s sacking.

 Disappointment in the East End

 1965 – We lost a top-flight fixture 2-1 at West Ham United, with Roger Hunt grabbing our goal.
 Geoff Hurst struck one of his nine goals against us, with Eddie Presland also on the scoresheet.

 2011 – We went down 3-1 at Upton Park, with ex-Hammer Glen Johnson on target after Scott Parker and Demba Ba had put the Irons two goals ahead.
 Carlton Cole added a late third.

 1937 - A tablet in honour of John McKenna was unveiled in the Anfield entrance hall by Mr W.C.
 Cuff, the Football League Vice Chairman and Everton Chairman.
 McKenna had managed the reds for our first four years, as well as serving as a Director for thirty years.